Barionix/Barionix/README.md

 ### Hi there 👋

-Hi, My name is Mario and i'm web developer. i have been developing for the past 10 years(since i was 14) focusind on Back-End, using Node.js/Python/Golang and PHP.
+Hi, My name is Mario and i'm a web developer. i have been developing for the past 10 years(since i was 14) focusind on Back-End, using Node.js/Python/Golang and PHP.
 Currently i've been dedicated to Node.js/gRPC microsservices with GoLang/React.js and Vue.js integrations.

  i'm a Linux user for the past 9 years, I prioritize using the best versioning technologies like Git and have skills in Github and Gitlab.
 I value well-structured, quality code and use agile development methodologies to manage projects